 Retail RFID seems to get the most limelight in the RFID industry at the moment.
 And that is not surprising because of its huge tag volumes and growth rates.
-But there are many other industries that are benefiting from RFID use as well.
+But many other sectors are benefiting from RFID use as well.
 One of my personal favorites is the aerospace industry.
 To serve this industry, an ecosystem of RFID technology providers has emerged.
-In addition, the ecosystem has generated business opportunities for the supporting industry.
+Besides, the ecosystem has generated business opportunities for the supporting industry.

 ISO 18000-63 (6C, EPC Class 1 Gen 2) has been by far the most used UHF RFID standard for several years.
-There have been some competing standards such as Tagidu, IP-X (tag-talks-only) and ISO18000-62 (6B), but they are nowadays rarely used in new applications.
-However, new RFID standards still emerge: for example in Brazil, SINIAV has created a protocol aimed for vehicle tracking applications, and in China, a new UHF standard, GB/T29768-2013 has been recently published.
+There have been some competing standards such as Tagidu, IP-X (tag-talks-only), and ISO18000-62 (6B), but they are nowadays rarely used in new applications.
+However, new RFID standards still emerge: for example, in Brazil, SINIAV has created a protocol aimed for vehicle tracking applications.
+In China, a new UHF standard, GB/T29768-2013, has been recently published.

-There are several chip and tag manufacturers working with these new standards.
+Several tag manufacturers work with these new standards.
 Why do these national RFID standards exist?
 And what does it mean for performance testing?

 I saw my first combined UHF RFID-NFC apparel label at a trade show several years ago.
 I remember wondering what the reason for this combination was.
-After all, UHF RFID is primarily used in the business-to-business world of retail: supply chains, inventories, point-of-sale, etc. NFC on the other hand is used in the business-to-consumer interface: in retail, primarily brand enhancement.
+After all, UHF RFID is primarily used in the business-to-business world of retail: supply chains, inventories, point-of-sale, etc. NFC, on the other hand, is used in the business-to-consumer interface: in retail, primarily brand enhancement.
 Could there be a reason to combine these two technologies?

 GS1 Tagged-Item Performance Protocol (TIPP) was developed to help retail RFID by making buying and selling tags easier.
 But what do the TIPP guidelines mean, and what kind of testing is required?

 Being responsible for sales of RFID performance measurement solutions, I’ve had the privilege of meeting with several companies and their design professionals around the world using very different methods for measuring UHF tag performance.
 Which is the best method then?
-I’d say it depends on your requirements – for a single basic measurement you may use various methods and even a simple method can be sufficient.
-However, if you are looking for a way to improve the throughput and efficiency of your R&D team in tag design the differences in methods are huge.
+I’d say it depends on your requirements – for a single essential measurement, you may use various methods, and even a simple technique can be sufficient.
+However, if you are looking for a way to improve the throughput and efficiency of your R&D team in tag design, the differences in methods are enormous.
 So, where does the efficiency come from?

 RFID reader frequencies are controlled by governments and limited to narrow frequency bands that vary around the world.
-When the performance of an UHF tag is evaluated, focusing only on the narrow reader frequency bands is misleading.
+When the performance of a UHF tag is evaluated, focusing only on the narrow reader frequency bands is misleading.
 I have seen in several RFID projects, how the tag performance in field conditions is different from what is expected, leading to delayed projects and expensive re-planning.
-Testing in a wide frequency band is needed to get the correct information about and good visibility into UHF RFID tag performance.
-Read more about wide band testing and what it reveals from UHF RFID tag performance!
+Testing in a wide frequency band is needed to get the correct information about and excellent visibility into UHF RFID tag performance.
+Read more about wideband testing and what it reveals from UHF RFID tag performance!